LDGerrits/magic-wand-for-vertex-colors-maya/README.md

 # Magic Wand for Vertex Colors

-An Autodesk Maya plugin for fast and untuitive vertex color painting.
+An Autodesk Maya plugin for fast and intuitive vertex color painting.

 ## Installation